If you’re involved in ecommerce – and most likely even if you’re not – you’ll have heard the term “conversion rate optimization.”

 It measures the average number of orders per unique customer, usually over a period of 365 days.
 If you can increase the number of orders a typical customer makes over a given period, you’ll boost the purchase frequency, and thus revenue.

 Optimizing purchase frequency is all about fostering relationships with your customers after the initial purchase, providing them with incentives to continue shopping.
+It’s crucial that you understand the voice of your customers, know their needs and are able to fulfil them.

 Did you know that 46% of Prime members say they buy on Amazon at least once a week?
 That is more than 52 orders a year for every single user in that group!Did you know that 46% of #Prime members say they buy on #Amazon at least once a week?
 That is more than 52 orders a year for every single user in that group! #ecommerce #EcommerceStats Click To Tweet